 All right, so that's what those are what the numbers are.

-As for this version of Super Tuesday, there are 172 Republican delegates at stake in these mid-Atlantic and Eastern seaboard states.
+As for this version of Super Tuesday, there are 172 Republican delegates at stake in these mid-Atlantic and eastern seaboard states, Pennsylvania, Maryland, Connecticut, Delaware, Rhode Island.

-And anyway, it's vote what's called the Acela Primary.
+And anyway, it's vote, what's called the Acela primary.

 If you're not on the East Coast and you haven't taken the Acela, it's a high-speed train that shuttles commuters up and down the East Coast.